AlphaBytez/STING-CE/README.md

 - **Automatic Validation** - Built-in health checks for all services
 - **Hot Reload** - Development mode with live updates

+## 🚧 Development Status

+**STING-CE is under active development!** While the core platform is functional and deployable, not all features listed above are fully enabled or production-ready.
+Some features may require additional configuration, bug fixes, or implementation work.

+**We need your help!** 🤝

+- 🐛 **Found a bug?** Please [open an issue](https://github.com/AlphaBytez/STING-CE-Public/issues)
+- 💡 **Have an idea?** We'd love to hear it - [create a feature request](https://github.com/AlphaBytez/STING-CE-Public/issues/new)
+- 🔧 **Want to contribute?** Pull requests are always welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md)
+- 📖 **Improving docs?** Documentation PRs are especially appreciated

+Every contribution matters - from reporting issues to improving documentation to submitting code.
+This is a community project, and we welcome developers of all skill levels!

 ## 🚀 Quick Start

 ### Prerequisites